tomjoht/tomjoht.github.io/files/doc-navigation-wtd/design-principles-for-doc-navigation.md

 ### Don't assume building blocks == presentation

-For example, you may be writing in a documentation structure that separates content into tasks, concepts, and reference topics.
+You may be writing in a documentation structure that separates content into tasks, concepts, and reference topics.
 If so, remember that these structures are a way of chunking content so you can re-use it.
 The re-use reduces your word count, lowers translation costs, avoids duplication, and provides other efficiency benefits.

 However, remember that these information chunks are *building blocks only*.
 Like legos, you can arrange the blocks into more lengthy creations.